oranda/GraphProblems/README.md

 sbt run
 ```

-Directed Acylic Graphs (DAGs)
+Directed Acyclic Graphs (DAGs)
 =============================

 _Finding all paths in a graph_

-The sample input file `in-path.txt` contains the number of nodes and the
+The sample input file `in-path.txt` contains the number of nodes (the
-edges (the rest of the lines):
+first line) and the edges (the rest of the lines):

 ```shell
 6